gpaux/evSolarCharger/README.md

 Option 2
 --------
-To charge from secondary power source and solar, toggle on secondary power source and set power offset to draw power from secondary source.
+To charge from secondary power source and solar, set amount of power offset to draw from secondary power source.
+Also need to toggle on secondary power source if charging at night.

 Notes